 City Center Grand Opening | 1989

 So technically, this one isn’t really a commercial.
 But it’s such an iconic piece of late 1980s Columbus that I just couldn’t leave it off the list.
-City Center was one of the most hyped projects of the decade, and it’s grand opening looks pretty intense.
+City Center was one of the most hyped projects of the decade, and the grand opening looks like it was pretty intense.
 I mean, just look at those people really enjoying the performance by the City C’Entertainers.